University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 Notice that the `vg view` command below uses the `-S` option to simplify the dot output.

 ```
-vg view -dS tiny.vg -A tiny.gam | dot -Tpdf -o alignment.pdf
+vg view -dS tiny.vg -A tiny.gam | dot -Tpdf -o visualise/alignment.pdf
 ```

 - Why does your graph look different to mine and/or your neighbours?
+- Did all three of your sequences align?
 - What do you think the different colours of the nodes indicate?

-Feel free to try it without the ￼￼`-S` option as well as any other parameter combos you like to see the difference.
+Feel free to try it without the `-S` option as well as any other parameter combos you like to see the difference.

 Looking at the reads of a graph can be quite overwhelming when you've got a lot of alignments and so it can sometimes help your visualisation to add these alignments back into the graph as paths, in the same way as we have the reference path.